gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Going back to our search tree from earlier.
 If two paths through the search tree arrive at the exact same graph, then we're duplicating _all_ the work of searching the subtrees below that point.
 How do we take advantage of our locality insight and always explore only one of the two equivalent subtrees?

-The trick is to only consider candidate vertices in the second degree neighborhood of the last contracted vertex.[^2]
+The trick is to only consider candidate vertices in the second degree neighborhood of the last contracted vertex.[^novel-finding]

 Here's a quick hand-wavy explanation for why this works.
 Let's say our last contraction was to vertex $x$ and $a$ is local to $x$, but $b$ is non-local to $x$.
 Also, as before, $a$ and $b$ are non-local to each other.
 By adding the constraint that $a$ must be contracted before $b$ we've pruned one subtree that we know to be equivalent to another.

-Empirically I've found that this improves search performance _significantly_, especially on planar graphs, where the number of vertices in a second degree neighborhood tends to be small compared to the total number of vertices.[^3]
+Empirically I've found that this improves search performance _significantly_, especially on planar graphs, where the number of vertices in a second degree neighborhood tends to be small compared to the total number of vertices.[^faster-markov-constraints]

 > As an aside, I like to think of this boundary as a [Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket).
 Contractions outside of each other's neighborhoods are conditionally independent.